-2. Making an effort in my science subject(s) is worth it because this will help me in the work I want to do
+- Making an effort in my science subject(s) is worth it because this will help me in the work I want to do later on.

-3. Studying my science subject(s) is worthwhile for me because what I learn will improve my career
+- Studying my science subject(s) is worthwhile for me because what I learn will improve my career prospects

-5. What I learn in my science subject(s) is worthwhile for me because I need this for what I want to study
+- What I learn in my science subject(s) is worthwhile for me because I need this for what I want to study later on.

 Reponses to in total 5 statements related to students' motivation were combined to create an index of motivation to learn science.